djnavarro/arttools/README.md

 - `build_previews.R`: generates smaller-resolution preview images
 - `build_manifest.R`: writes the manifest.csv file to the gallery folder

+To do:

+- There should be a `Makefile` that handles the build step, and *only* the build step.
+It's there to manage the `series-subdivision` (or whatever) folder, *after* we've done the manual curation step and chosen which image files should be published

 ### The manifest file

 A csv file containing the following fields: